 You can make bread by reading and trying recipes.
 However, if you know someone who makes it well, I highly recommend making a batch with them one afternoon.
 There’s a certain feel to the dough that you just can’t figure out from reading a recipe or watching a Youtube video.
 You need someone to actually show you how properly kneaded dough feels.

-A Fruitcake for People who Hate Fruitcake
+A Fruitcake for People Who Hate Fruitcake

 Our family’s version of Hutzelbrot is actually some sort of odd combination of hutzelbrot (apricot bread), white fruit bread, and stollen.
-The ingredients resemble Bremer Klaben, but there are no nuts or alcohol and ratio of bread to fruit is wrong.
+The ingredients resemble Bremer Klaben, but there are no nuts or alcohol and the ratio of bread to fruit is wrong.
 I personally like to think of it as fruit cake (actually, bread) for people who hate fruit cake.

 It’s best served at breakfast or for a snack, with heaps of butter or jam.
 Traditionally you’re supposed to let fruit bread cure for a couple of days, but I wouldn’t recommend it with this version.
 I don’t think the sugar or alcohol content is high enough to preserve it.
 And honestly, who can resist a slice of warm, fresh bread straight out of the oven?

-Hutzelbrot makes a beautiful homemade gift for a hostess, neighbours, or your kids teachers.
+Hutzelbrot makes a beautiful homemade gift for a hostess, neighbours, or your kid’s teachers.

 A few tips for making Christmas Fruit Bread

 If you’re expecting hutzelbrot to rise like regular bread, don’t.
 The dried fruit is so heavy that it takes forever to rise.
 Super dry Prairie air in the winter doesn’t help matters either.